- 1 XTB Review and Insights

 There are various things that you’ll need to consider when you’re deciding whether to use XTB for trading.
 For instance, trading and non-trading fees are a common concern.
 Trading fees are the costs you pay to trade, such as commission or financing rates.
 Non-trading chargesinclude inactivity fees and withdrawal fees.
 To give an insight into the prices associated with XTB, we compared it with alternatives like eToro and IG.

 Overall, the trading fees on XTB are minimal.
 The amount you’ll pay will vary according to the kind of account you have.
 For instance, PRO accounts pay commissions above the market spreads, while standardreportspay exclusively for ranges.
-Take a look at the grid below for an insight into the kind of fees you might expect:

 Account Opening on XTB